Australian cricket team in India in 1979–80: Tour

 The Australian team left for Madras on 21 August.
-Hughes:

-It will be a great experience for us to play in India — an Australian team hasn't been there for 10 years.
-It will be a real challenge as India is certain to be very hard to beat on its home grounds...
-We will have plenty of eye-catching performances in both batting and bowling and I'm sure paceman Rodney Hogg is going to be a success on Indian wickets along with spinners Jim Higgs, Peter Sleep and Bruce Yardley.
-I feel that players of the class of all-rounder Allan Border, batsmen Rick Darling and Graham Yallop and hopefully myself, will produce efforts that will win us matches and also please the crowds.

-The team was on a plane when the engine blew one hour out of Singapore and had to return.
-This meant the Australians arrived in India 22 hours behind schedule.
+An hour after the team left Singapore, an engine on their aeroplane failed, forcing them to return and causing them to arrive in India 22 hours behind schedule.

 The Australians spent a week in Madras to acclimatise.
 After arriving at Madras, Rick Darling and Jim Higgs both fell sick with stomach ailments.
 However the mood was optimistic and the key players seemed in good form at practice sessions.
-According to one report:

-Yallop, in particular, is in masterly touch.
-His driving today was fluent and effortless, and his teammates agree he had never been batting better.
-In that sort of form, he is destined to score a lot of runs on this tour.
-Hughes is always busy at the nets, offering advice and encouragement to his players.
-He gave Allan Hurst a private batting clinic today and then turned his attention to Sleep, who is gradually getting his confidence back after a difficult beginning to the tour.

 North Zone vs Australia

 The first game of the tour was against North Zone in Srinagar, 1,600 miles from Madras.
-The ACB requested the game be relocated closer to Madras to reduce travel time and because Sringara was politically volatile due to the Kashmir situation, but this was knocked back as it was the first time a visiting test team had played in Kashmir and advance ticket sales were heavy.
+The ACB requested the game be relocated closer to Madras to reduce travel time and because Sringara was politically volatile due to the Kashmir situation, but this was knocked back as it was the first time a visiting test team had played in Kashmir and the advance tickets were selling well.

-Rodney Hogg and Graeme Wood pulled out prior to the game due to illness.
-There was heavy security due to threats to kill the Australians from the Pakistan-based Jammu and Kashmir Liberation Front.
+Rodney Hogg and Graeme Wood became ill and cancelled their appearances at the game.
+The Australians received death threats, so the security at the game was heavy.

 Runs were scored by Hilditch (71), Hughes (70) and Yallop (83) with Hilditch and Rick Darling having a 75 run opening stand in 90 minutes.
 Hurst took 5-33 and Dymock 4-25 (twice dismissing Arun Lal – who scored 99 – on no balls).
 The game was drawn.